-Four types of logo files are available for download from Boise State University’s Logo Library.
-More details are below.
-For a quick reference summary to print, click here: LOGO ASSISTANCE SHEET.2013-03-21
+Four types of logo files are available for download from Boise State University’s Logo Library:

-EPS, or Encapsulated PostScript, is created from mathematical curves and lines that stay in focus and in proportion no matter the file size.
+EPS (Encapsulated PostScript) files are created from mathematical curves and lines that stay in focus and in proportion no matter the file size.
 This means there is no pixelation and a graphic will look the same at 1 inch as it does at 10 feet.
 These files are ideal for uses from letterhead to billboards.
-An EPS of your graphic should be the first thing sent when is to be designed and printed.
+An EPS of your graphic should be the first thing sent when it is to be designed and printed.

 - Files are resizable, print worthy, and transparent